 It’s easy to roll our eyes and label them as obnoxious or picky or bratty.

-We tend label our kids based on ALL of their negative behaviors: bossy, wild, mean, meek, anxious, careless, dishonest, naughty, impulsive, greedy, stubborn, lazy, moody, sneaky.
+We tend to label our kids based on ALL of their negative behaviors: bossy, wild, mean, meek, anxious, careless, dishonest, naughty, impulsive, greedy, stubborn, lazy, moody, sneaky.

 But are our kids really those things?
 Or is that just our perception?